djipco/OctoWS2811Controller/README.md

   * TouchDesigner component: [OctoWS2811Controller.tox](https://github.com/djipco/OctoWS2811Controller/raw/refs/heads/main/OctoWS2811Controller.tox)

+This project allows you to up to control 768 addressable LEDs per channel, for a total of 6144 LEDs.
+However, to maintain a refresh rate of 60Hz, you need to limit the number of LEDs to 512.
+This is because each LEDs take about 30µs to update (when using 800kHz LEDs).
+To reach the full 768, you need to lower the rate at which you send the data.
+You can do that in the TouchDesigner component.

 ## Installation

 Use Arduino IDE to upload OctoWS2811Controller.ino to your Teensy 4.x device.
 Note that the code has only tested